-The Gold Museum, or Museo Del Oro, is a huge part of the tourism industry in Bogota, Colombia, and for good reason.
-In fact, it receives around half of a million guests per year, so based on these numbers alone you know it’s a good place to try to visit when you are in the Bogota area.
-There is a huge collection of Pre-Colombian archaeological treasure here which includes art, jewelry, medallions, currency, and more.
-The Bank of Republic started this collection in 1934 in order to protect the archaeological treasures of the area.
+The Gold Museum, or Museo Del Oro, is a huge part of the tourism industry in Bogotá, Colombia, and for good reason.
+In fact, it receives around half of a million guests per year, so based on these numbers alone you know it’s a good place to try to visit when you are in the Bogotá area.
+There is a huge collection of Pre-colombina archaeological treasure here which includes art, jewelry, medallions, currency, and more.
+The Bank of Republic started this collection in 1939 in order to protect the archaeological treasures of the area.
 It was recently renovated in 2008, and they made it completely mesmerizing for all of the visitors who walk through the door.

 Info & History

 The second floor features the “Working of Metals” gallery goes over the mining and manufacturing aspect of ancient gold.
 It also houses the “People and Gold in pre-Hispanic Colombia” gallery that talks about how these precious metals were used politically and religiously.
 The third floor houses the “Cosmology and Symbolism” gallery, exploring the mythical and religious symbolism.
 It also features the “Offering” section of the museum that shows more about offering ceremonies.
-The “Exploratorium” on the fourth floor encourages guest to be interactive and also reflects on the different meaning of heritage that are present throughout the museum.
+The “Exploratorium” on the fourth floor encourages guests to be interactive and also reflects on the different meanings of heritage that is present throughout the museum.

 How to Get There

 The Museum of Gold is located in the center of the city.
 To get there, consider taking a Transmilenio bus towards Las Aguas, and alight at the specific Museo del Oro station.
 If you plan on driving yourself, it is most advantageous for you to arrive along Fifth Avenue from the northern direction.
-The museum offers free parking for up to two hours for vehicles, but that parking is known to run out pretty quickly due to the popularity of the attraction.
-They have temporarily banned parking bicycles at the museum, so be sure to think of this if you planned on traveling by bicycle for convenience.
+The museum does not offer parking services.
 It’s also very easy to reach by foot through Seventh Avenue, Bogota’s main pedestrian thoroughfare.

 As we’ve stated before, Sunday is the most popular day at the museum due to free admission, and there are a lot of crowds.
 If you want to avoid the chaos of crowds, be sure to check it out on a day other than Sunday such as a weekday morning.